Pricing of debt and equity in a financial network with comonotonic endowments

-Thus the value $q_i^*$ is, in some sense, indicative of the financial stability of bank $i$.
-Immediately with this construction of minimal values $q^*$ for which each firm is solvent, we are able to deduce formulations for the defaulting probabilities for each bank as well as the expectations of the wealth, payments, and equity for each firm.
-In contrast to the general formulation in~\cite{gourieroux2012} which requires a partition of the endowment space into $2^n$ defaulting regions, the formulations given in the below theorem require only a partition into $n$ intervals.
-Further, as demonstrated in Lemma~\ref{lemma:bound} below, in the setting of~\cite{EN01}, this formulation provides a tractable bound on the general expectations given in, e.g.,~\cite{gourieroux2012,barucca2016valuation} for large networks. \begin{theorem} Let the endowments be defined by $X = f(q)$ satisfy Assumption~\ref{ass:comonotonic}.
+Immediately with {the} construction of minimal values $q^*$ for which each firm is solvent {(as defined in Section~\ref{sec:defaulting} and with computation provided in Online Appendix~\ref{sec:q*})}, we are able to deduce formulations for the defaulting probabilities for each bank as well as the expectations of the wealth, payments, and equity for each firm; such a construction of minimal threshold prices can only exist in the comonotonic setting assumed herein.
+As such, and in contrast to the general formulation in~\cite{gourieroux2012} which requires a partition of the endowment space into $2^n$ defaulting regions, the formulations given in the below theorem require only a partition into $n$ intervals due to comonotonicity.
+Further, as demonstrated in Lemma~\ref{lemma:bound} below, in the setting of~\cite{RV13}, this formulation provides a tractable bound on the general expectations given in, e.g.,~\cite{gourieroux2012,barucca2016valuation} for large networks. \begin{theorem} Let the endowments be defined by $X = f(q)$ satisfy Assumption~\ref{ass:comonotonic}.
 The probability of default, the expected wealth, the expected payment, and the expected equity for firm $i$ are given, respectively, by:

 where we define $\Delta_k$ and $\delta_k$ by: